 The sodium line widths were mostly symmetric for both waxing and waning phase angles, with line widths being approximately constant at phase angles larger than 40°.
 The line widths, and thus line width derived effective temperatures, were largest during magnetotial passage (phase angle 0 - 40°).
 The line widths outside of the magnetotial (phase angle > 40°) were 1.5 -2.0km s-1 (~ 1100 - 1500 K) while the line widths during full Moon (phase angle ~ 6°) increased to ~ 4 km s-1 (~ 8000 K).
 The selenographic east limb was hotter than the selecographic west limb, resulting from either location of the role plasma sheet ions play in priming the lunar surface.
 While line width derived temperatures are indicative of an energetic source such as PSD, the large line widths during full Moon could be due to an observed red shift in velocities due to looking down the extended sodium tail.

 Observed potassium line widths are much higher (~ 50%) during waxing phase than waning phase at the phase angles >40°.
 The Potassium temperatures pre-magnetotial passages are ~ 1000K and post-magnetotial passage are ~ 2000K.
 Potassium is not detected during full Moon period.
 The potassium relative intensities for the equatorial regions are similar.
 The brightest observed limb region was off the Aristarchus crater, which is located near the KREEP region.

 Scholarly Commons Citation

 Kuruppuaratchi, Dona Chathuni P., "The Lunar Exosphere: Spatial and Temporal Variations of Sodium and Potassium Emissions from November 2013 to May 2014" (2015).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 222.